dishagiri23/Personal-Ecommerce-Website/README.md

 # 🛍️ My eCommerce Website

 A fully responsive **eCommerce website** built using **HTML, CSS, and JavaScript**.
-It features an interactive product catalog, and smooth animations for a great shopping experience. 🚀
+It features an interactive product catalogue, and smooth animations for a great shopping experience. 🚀

 ## 🚀 Features